International market entry as a growth opportunity and challenge

 A good market entry playbook provides answers to the following questions: How should an initial landing team be put together, when is a market-ready for market entry, what needs to be done and in what sequence, and finally: What should be measured so the landing team knows if things are going well?

-The playbook is packed with good practice and comparative figures from your own company, e.g. user growth, well-functioning launch campaigns, pricing model hints along the following sections:
+The playbook is packed with good practice and comparative figures from your own company, e.g. user growth, well-functioning launch campaigns, and pricing model hints along the following sections:

 - Landing team composition and local organizations to dock with.